arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - **MQTT client name**: in this example, Portenta X8 MQTT Broker
 - **Protocol**: mqtt/tcp
-- **Username**: the one you define previously in the tutorial
+- **Username**: the one you defined previously in the tutorial
-- **Password**: the one for the user you define previously in the tutorial
+- **Password**: the one for the user you defined previously in the tutorial
 - **Host**: This is your Portenta X8 board IP address

 Leave everything else as default and save the settings of the client.
 If everything is ok, you should see now that the MQTT client connected with the local MQTT broker in our Portenta X8 board.
 Success!
 We can now start sending messages to the MQTT broker.

 ![MQTTBox graphical user interface (GUI).](assets/x8-data-logging-img_03.png)

-When MQTTBox client connects to the local Mosquitto broker deployed in our Portenta X8 board, a blue "Not Connected" button should change to a green "Connected" button; notice also that with the MQTTBox client we are going to publish data to the `test` topic.
+When MQTTBox client connects to the local Mosquitto broker deployed in our Portenta X8 board, a blue "Not Connected" button should change to a green "Connected" button; also, notice that with the MQTTBox client, we are going to publish data to the `test` topic.
 Now, let's install Node-RED.

 ## Installing Node-RED

-Node-RED is an open-source programming tool that is used for connecting hardware with API's and online services.
-It is a visual tool designed for Internet of Things devices and applications, but it can be also used for other types of applications.
+Node-RED is an open-source programming tool that connects hardware with API's and online services.
+It is a visual tool designed for Internet of Things devices and applications, but it can also be used for other of applications.
 The simplest form to run Node-RED with Docker is by using the following command:

 ```
 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red
 ```

-With this command, we are going to run a Node-RED container **locally** in our Portenta X8 board.
+This command will run a Node-RED container **locally** in our Portenta X8 board.
 Let's dissect the command:

 - `-it`: a terminal session is attached to the container so we can see what is happening with the container
 - `-p 1880:1880`: Node-RED local port `1880` connects to the exposed internal port `1880`
-- `v node_red_data:/data`: a docker named volume called `node_red_data` in mounted to the container `/data` directory.
-This permits to any changes to the flow to persist
+- `v node_red_data:/data`: a docker named volume called `node_red_data` is mounted to the container `/data` directory.
+This permits any changes to the flow to persist
 - `--name mynodered`: a friendly local name
 - `nodered/node-red`: the image to base it on

 After running the command, we should see a running instance of Node-RED in the terminal.
-We can detach the terminal with `Ctrl-p` `Ctrl-q`; this doesn't stop the container, the container will be running in the background.
-The local instance of Node-RED should be ready, let's test it!
+The local instance of Node-RED should be ready; let's test it!
+We can detach the terminal with `Ctrl-p` `Ctrl-q`; this doesn't stop the container; the container will run in the background.

 ### Testing Node-RED